ID fraud protection

-Scams to get your credit card details are big business, and have stoked ID fraud fear up to fever pitch.
+Scams to grab personal details are big business for tricksters and have stoked ID fraud fear up to fever pitch.
 But is there really anything to be afraid of?
 And what can you do to protect yourself?

 There are several tips and tricks you can use to minimise the chances that fraudsters will get your details.
-Our Q&A below briefly explains all.
+Our Q&A below explains it all.

-It's when a criminal steals your identity and uses it to run up bills, applying for debts or services but leaving you to foot the bill.
+It's when a criminal steals your identity and uses it to apply for credit and services, leaving you to foot the bill.

 It can be as simple as going through your rubbish bags, finding your old letters and bank statements and then applying for financial products using your details.

-Actually, you're rarely liable for cash fraudulently spent, providing you can prove it wasn't you and that you haven't been negligent.
+But actually, you're rarely liable for cash which is fraudulently spent, providing you can prove it wasn't you and that you haven't been negligent.

 Why is it a problem?

-It's a nightmare to sort out, and can leave you out of pocket.
-ID theft can also lead to unpleasant encounters with debt collectors, court actions and problems getting a mortgage.
+It's a nightmare to sort out and can leave you out of pocket.
+ID theft can also lead to unpleasant encounters with debt collectors, court actions and problems getting credit or a mortgage.
 It's usually stressful as well as time-consuming.

-However, since January 2013, some banks have said that if your PIN is easily guessable, eg 0000 or 1234, then they will not pay out on any fraudulent transactions made on your card.
-If your PIN is easily guessable - change it!
+Banks say that if your PIN is easily guessable, eg, 0000, 1234, or your date of birth, they won't pay out on any fraudulent transactions made on your card.
+If it's easy - change it!

 How do I protect myself?